giovancombo/ParallelImageRenderer/README.md

 - Color: struct defined by its (r,g,b) components, which are random values in range [0, 1]
 - Transparency (alpha): random value in the range [0.1, 0.5]

 The z-coordinate, indicating the depth in the 3D space, represents the distance of circles from the 2D projection surface.
 This allows defining an ordering of projection levels, which will be the basis for getting a coherent rendering.
-Determining the correct circle ordering is crucial for a successful rendering, as each circle is semi-transparent.
-Therefore, a circle's color won't completely cover the color of an underlying circle.
+Determining the correct circle ordering is crucial for a successful rendering, as each circle is semitransparent.
+Therefore, a circle's color will not completely cover the color of an underlying circle (Figure 1).
 Instead, *color blending* occurs according to the *alpha blending* formula:

 $$Value_{color} = (1 - α)Value_{color}^A + αValue_{color}^B$$